 Another way this practice is practice for life.....sometimes things are amazing, sometimes less than inspiring....how do you show up regardless?
 The music will start slow, then will take you on a fun path, returning you to a calm place to head out the door.

 Everyone is welcome.
 You may be injured and need to dance in a chair or on the floor.
 It's about movement.....however small or big.
 Sometimes the dance is happening more on the inside than anyone would be able to see on the outside.

 Dance in bare feet, socks, or your dance shoes.
 Please no street shoes.
 Please come with a clean, un-perfumed body.

 No talking on the dance floor.
 If conversation is necessary, please leave the room to do so.
 Eliminating talking on the dance floor allows us to move out of our heads and into our bodies, hearts, and souls.
 We leave behind the words and worries of the day and connect with ourselves and other in new ways.

 Please make sure that your phone is silenced.
-No recording of any type is allowed during Conscious Dance.
+No recording of any type is allowed during our dance.

 Openings and closings are important in group coherence and the experience of all involved.
 Arrive a few minutes early if possible and stay until the end.
-Let the facilitator know if you are unable to do so.
+Let the me know if you are unable to do so.
 We'll also have an opportunity to connect afterwards.

 Honor your own boundaries as well as those around you.
 If you seek to connect with others on the dance floor, listen for a yes (which may be through eye contact), respect any no (like when they are ignoring you), and respect a solo dancer's right to their space.
 Hands in prayer at the heart means, "I see you and thank you for this dance (that just ended)".
 Both hands on heart communicates a declination of an offer or a desire to dance alone.